Submissions

 • Font: use a readable font, size 12.
 Avoid underlined text and bold typeface.
 Italicizing text for emphasis must be kept to a minimum.

 • Tables and Figures: upload images and tables as separate files in the PSJ management system.
 Please ensure that they are formatted as JPG, TIFF, GIF, PNG, EPS, have a resolution of 300 dpi, and the file is a maximum of 20 MB.
-Figures and tables must be labeled with consecutive numbers following the order they appear in the text.
+Figures and tables must be labelled with consecutive numbers following the order they appear in the text.
 They must be clear and look professional.

 • Quotation marks: use double quotation marks within the text.
 Use single quotation marks only for quotes within quotes.
 If the quote is longer than three lines, place it in an indented paragraph as a blockquote.
 Do not italicize blockquotes.
 Use an ellipsis to indicate truncated text from a quote.
 Words added to the quote must be placed inside square brackets.
 Include an adequate reference to the quote.